 One Day in Gaza

-Film marking a year since one of the deadliest days of violence in the Gaza Strip for a generation, using footage and testimony from both sides to reveal what really happened.
+Telling the story of one of the deadliest days in the Gaza Strip for a generation, using footage and testimony from both sides to reveal what really happened.

-Film marking a year since one of the deadliest days of violence in the Gaza Strip for a generation.
+Telling the story of one of the deadliest days in the Gaza Strip for a generation.
 Made by award-winning documentary maker Olly Lambert, One Day in Gaza examines, moment by moment, what happened on that fateful day.

 14 May 2018 started as a day of mass protest at Gaza’s border with Israel, and would end as one of the most deadly days in Gaza for a generation.
 For weeks, Palestinians had been protesting along the border fence, but tensions were running particularly high due to the opening of the new United States embassy to Israel in Jerusalem - the controversial step ordered by Donald Trump.
 As Ivanka Trump, Jared Kushner and other senior US officials gathered in Jerusalem to inaugurate the new embassy, tens of thousands of Palestinians gathered at sites along the Gaza border, barely 40 miles away.
 As the sun set that day, over 60 Palestinians were dead or dying, and over two thousand lay injured, many by live ammunition.